-In 2019, more than 50 children died of heatstroke because they were left or became trapped in a hot car.
+Since 1998, almost 900 children have died of vehicular heatstroke because they were left or became trapped in a hot car.
 It’s important for everyone to understand that children are more vulnerable to heatstroke and that all hot car deaths are preventable.
 We — as parents, caregivers and bystanders — play a role in helping to make sure another death doesn’t happen.

 Safe Kids Worldwide, KidsAndCars.org, Jan Null (noheatstroke.org) and the National Safety Council work together with many other partners to help eliminate these preventable tragedies, and we’re asking you to join us.
 Below you will find free monthly newsletters that include sample social media posts, resources and personal stories – in short, tools you can use to help inform others and ensure that no family has to endure the loss of a child to heatstroke in hot cars.

 Heatstroke Prevention Newsletters:

 NHTSA Virtual Press Event and Roundtable: July 1, 2020